RT-LOC/docs/docs/mobile/characteristics.md

 #### IDs

 Here you can set current device's UID and the Company ID.
-These setting shouldn't be changed often, most likely only once, during the setup.
+These settings shouldn't be changed often, most likely only once, during the setup.

 #### MSD thresholds